spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_spec.rst

    alongside the median datamodel (in the ``err`` extension) if ``save_intermediate_results`` is `True`.

 #.
-Resampling is handled by a different class, :py:class:`~jwst.resample.resample_spec.ResampleSpecData`
+Resampling is handled by a different class, :py:class:`~jwst.resample.resample_spec.ResampleSpec`
-   instead of :py:class:`~jwst.resample.resample.ResampleData`.
+   instead of :py:class:`~jwst.resample.resample.ResampleImage`.

 #.
 The resampled images are written out to disk with suffix "outlier_s2d" instead of
    "outlier_i2d" if the ``save_intermediate_results`` parameter is set to `True`.

 #.
 The ``in_memory`` parameter has no effect, and all operations are performed in memory.